-The PWM (Variable) block generates a complementary PWM pair on a grouping of one to three PWM channels that share a common synchronization impulse.
-The modulation index for each channel must be provided via the input signal m, which is a vectorized signal if the block uses more than one PWM channel.
-The carrier starts at 0 and varies between 0 and 1.
 The phase shift between the carriers of the individual PWM channels can be controlled with the vectorized input signal ph'.
 Each element of ph' specifies the phase delay of the PWM carrier with the same index.
 The delay is given in p.u. of the carrier period and must lie between 0 and 1.
 The carriers of PWM resources are connected to a common synchronization signal, configured in the Sync + Synchronization impulse from setting.
 The synchronization signal can come from carrier zero count of the first PWM resource of the block, from another PWM (Variable) block, or from an external source using a GPIO pin.
-When an external GPIO synchronization signal is used an External Sync block is required.
-Each PWM (Variable) block also has a synchronization output that can be connected to other PWM (Variable) blocks.
-Each group of PWM generators has the first channel configured as the master and the other channels configured as slaves.
-When a synchronization impulse is received, the master transmits a synchronization signal to the slaves of the same block and other PWM (Variable) blocks connected to the blocks synchronization output signal.
-When this happens, the ramp generators of the slaves are set to their initial values computed from the input signal ph' to achieve the desired phase shift.
-The first element of the input signal ph corresponds to the phase delay of the master channel and is relevant only when the synchronization source is another PWM (Variable) block or an external GPIO.
-The phase delays between multiple PWM (Variable) blocks are only accurate if the blocks have a common Carrier frequency.
+When an external GPIO synchronization signal is used an External Sync or Comparator block is required.
+Each PWM (Variable) block also has a synchronization output that can be connected to other PWM blocks.
+Each group of PWM generators has the first channel configured as the primary channel and the other channels configured as secondaries.
+When a synchronization impulse is received, the primary channel transmits a synchronization signal to the secondary channels of the same block and other PWM blocks connected to the blocks synchronization output signal.
+When this happens, the ramp generators of the secondart channels are set to their initial values computed from the input signal ph' to achieve the desired phase shift.
+The first element of the input signal ph corresponds to the phase delay of the primary channel and is relevant only when the synchronization source is another PWM block or an external GPIO.
+The phase delays between multiple